junglejs/junglejs/README.md

 # JungleJS
-The Jamstack static site framework for Svelte/Sapper
+The Jamstack static site framework for Svelte

 WARNING: This is an early preview in active development, mostly used for testing different components right now that could become a full framework in the future